COMPOST TOP DRESSING

 I do not know if anyone has told you yet, but you probably have bad soil.
 That is unless during construction, topsoil was set aside and reused and/or new organic matter was incorporated into a final grade.
 Organic matter can build over time, so if your lawn is newly established your lawn is probably growing in very poor soil.
-A healthy soil contributes more to the health and sustainability of your lawn, than any bag product, you can utilize.
+Healthy soil contributes more to the health and sustainability of your lawn than any bagged product, you can utilize.
 Top Dressing your lawn with compost is the most impactful thing you can do for your soil.
-Synthetic fertilizers will feed the plant, directly, and will have little or no benefit to improving the soil, leading to surges in growth or worse, quick deteriation of the plant, once a fertilizer program is removed.
+Synthetic fertilizers will feed the plant, directly, and will have little or no benefit to improving the soil, leading to surges in growth or worse, quick deterioration of the plant, once a fertilizer program is removed.
 Introducing organic matter into the lawn will increase the microbial activity, in the lawn, as well as providing a food source for micro-organisms in the soil.
-This will supply plants will sustainable, slow released nutrients.
-Over time, you can convert your soil into a more self sustaining, enriched topsoil reguardless if your soil is clay, sand, or silt based.
+This will supply plants will sustainable, slow-released nutrients.
+Over time, you can convert your soil into a more self-sustaining, enriched topsoil regardless if your soil is clay, sand, or silt-based.